 Lake Burulus is an important coastal wetland and RAMSAR site on the northern coast of Egypt.
 Despite the status of Protectorate under Egyptian legislation, the environmental condition of Lake Burullus has dramatically changed over the past 40 years.
-Three processes can be held accountable; the unprecedented growth of aqua culture ponds (from close to 0 hectares in 1978 to over 40,000 hectares 12 years later in 1990), the expansion of urban area from nearly 2,000 hectares in 1973 to 8,500 hectares in 2011, and loss of open water from over marsh land vegetation in the Lake.
-The surface of reed vegetation increased even despite the fact that reed vegetation along the shore lines was massively replaced by aqua culture ponds; due to the inflow of nutrients from upstream agricultural lands and untreated waste water from the new urban areas reed invaded the open water.
-As a result the surface of reed beds increased from nearly 11,000 hectares in 1978 to nearly 17,000 hectares in 2011 (Zingstra, 2013).
+Three processes can be held accountable; the unprecedented growth of aqua culture ponds (from close to 0 hectares in 1978 to over 40,000 hectares 12 years later in 1990), the expansion of urban area from nearly 2,000 hectares in 1973 to 8,500 hectares in 2011, and loss of open water from over 45,000 hectares in 1973 to about 25,000 hectares in 2011.